Bee-Mar/mmpm/README.md

 ## `-d` or `--snapshot-details`

 This command line option takes no arguments, and displays the details of the most recent MagicMirror 3rd Party Modules snapshot.
-The snapshot may be forcibly refreshed by executing `mmpm -f` or `mmpm --force-refresh`.
+The snapshot may be forcibly refreshed by executing `mmpm -f` or `mmpm --force-refresh` (see above).

 ```sh
 $ mmpm -d